 - Do a weekly preventive treatment by spraying vinegar on your tile grout, then wiping with a clean microfibre cloth after spraying.

-- Clean shower grout depending on the severity of the dirt and stains.
-If you can get rid of the stain just by using baking soda and vinegar, we highly recommend you do so.
+Choose how to clean shower grout depending on the severity of the stain.
+If you can get away with using plain bicarb soda and vinegar, stick with it.

 Use bleach only if necessary.
 This is for very stubborn stains that need instant whitening.
 Apply a few drops onto the stained grout lines and watch the magic happen – no scrubbing necessary.
 Just remember to use protective equipment, then rinse with water afterwards.

 Sometimes we run out of cleaning power, or deep cleaning grout is simply beyond us.
 That’s the time to call a house cleaning company to take over the job!
 Leave your home in the hands of the experts and they’ll have your grout lines looking good as new.
 Then you can show off your clean floors to guests, real estate agents, even landlords – without having to put in the elbow grease.

 Now you know how to clean grout.
 Go have a grout time (get it?) and show off your clean white tiles – or whatever colour you own – with matching clean grout lines.